drummondlab/drummondlab.github.io/README.md

-# The Drummond Lab main website
+# The Getz Lab main website

-Our website, http://drummondlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com), originally pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.
+Our website, http://www.getzlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com).
+The software framework was forked from [Alan Drummond's site](http://drummondlab.org), which was originally pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.

 # Editing the site

 Here's a step-by-step guide to making modifications to the site, focused initially on adding typical content.
 You'll need a working Unix-like environment and working knowledge of Git, [Markdown](https://daringfireball.net/projects/markdown/syntax), HTML, and Unix commands.
 You'll need a working Ruby installation, with gems for Jekyll, GitHub Pages, and their dependencies installed.
-For now, if you need help getting set up, ask someone who's already up and running.
+We will be providing detailed instructions on how to do this.

 ## Clone the repository